thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

 ## Configure edge rule engine to push to the cloud filtered data

-We will update "Edge Root Rule Chain" that will save on the edge 10 readings from the device "Vehicle monitoring system" and send to the cloud only one - "distance".
+We will update "Edge Root Rule Chain" that will save on the edge 10 readings from the device "In-vehicle monitoring system" and send to the cloud only one - "distance".
 Here is the final configuration of the edge root rule chain:

 {% include images-gallery.html imageCollection="rootRuleChainPreview" %}

 In the next steps we are going to create **JavaScript** node to filter data.
-JavaScript for script node will create an empty object *newMsg*, add property "distance" with corresponding value from the "Vehicle monitoring system" and send further new object as a new message:
+JavaScript for script node will create an empty object *newMsg*, add property "distance" with corresponding value from the "In-vehicle monitoring system" and send further new object as a new message:

 {% highlight javascript %}
 var newMsg = {};